nya3jp/tast/docs/test_dependencies.md

     `session_manager` and `cryptohome`).
 This also implies that the [chromeos-chrome] Portage package is installed (which also installs Chrome binary tests), and that the `ui` Upstart job is present.
-*   `chrome_internal` - Functionality that is only available in internal builds of Chrome (e.g. official branding and proprietary codecs like H.264).
-Any test that specifies this dependency should also explicitly specify a `chrome` dependency.
+*   `chrome_internal` - Functionality that is only available in internal builds of Chrome (e.g. official branding).
+Any test that specifies this dependency
+    should also explicitly specify a
+    `chrome` dependency.
 *   `crashpad` - Whether the platform supports the crashpad crash handler for Chrome.